OpenACC/openacc-best-practices-guide/03-Analyze.markdown

 of this section is to provide guidance on choosing important sections of code for acceleration, which is independent of the profiling tools available.

-Because this document is focused on OpenACC, the PGPROF tool, which is provided with the PGI OpenACC compiler will be used for CPU profiling.
+Because this document is focused on OpenACC, the PGProf tool, which is provided with the PGI OpenACC compiler will be used for CPU profiling.
 When accelerator profiling is needed, the application will be run on an Nvidia GPU and the Nvidia Visual Profiler will be used.